mixedconnections/vimrc/README.md

 # Mappings/Shortcuts

-I try to keep things as simple as possible, so I can focus more on coding.
+I try to keep things as simple as possible, so I can focus more on coding problems.
 I don't claim that my setup is a brilliant example of vim usage.
 It just reflects how I use vim.

 * [Nerd Tree](http://www.vim.org/scripts/script.php?script_id=1658):

+  Toggle NERDTree view: `map <F2> :NERDTreeToggle<CR>`

   Useful commands:
     `:Bookmark [name]` - bookmark any directory as name